SamGorr/tscmf_system/memory-bank/implementation-summary.md

    - Maintained the same UI layout and design
    - Updated data sources while preserving component functionality
    - Maintained filtering, sorting, and visualization features

+4. **UI Updates:**
+   - Updated transaction table to display currency instead of goods
+   - Removed the goods column from the table header and rows
+   - Added a dedicated currency column for better financial data presentation
+   - Modified the amount display to show numbers without currency symbols
+   - Updated the transaction tooltip to display amount and currency as separate fields

 ## How It Works